xiix0/scam/README.md

-You will be surrounded by luxury.
+You will not be elected to public office this year.